 At the Mooladhara, where there are four petals, the sounds are: [vum, shum, sshum, sum].
-Out of which the last, sshum and sum sounds are very close, but the difference is – when the snake hisses it makes this sshum – the third sound.
+Out of which the lasts, sshum and sum sounds are very close, but the difference is – when the snake hisses it makes this sshum – the third sound.
 So, vum, shum, sshum, sum.

-At the Swadishthana, where there are six petals – it makes sounds, six sounds.
-[Bum, bhum, mum, yum, rum, lum].
+At the Swadishthana, where there are six petals, it makes sounds, six sounds: [bum, bhum, mum, yum, rum, lum].

 Manipur it has ten petals.
 It makes the sounds dum, dhum, num, tum, thum, dum, dhum, nnum, pum, phum.

 At Anahata there are twelve petals.
-It makes the sounds km, kum, gum, ghum, [ngum ?], chum, chum, jum, jhum, [nngum ?], tum, thum.
+It makes the sounds kum, khum, gum, ghum, [ngum-?], chum, chhum, jum, jhum, [nngum-?], tum, thum.

 At the Agnya chakra it makes ha, ksha.

-When all these sounds are sounded together and pass through the spiral of the body, if the body is like a conch, the sound that comes out of the synthesis is AUM.
+When all these sounds are sounded together and pass through the spiral of the body, if the body is like a conch, the sound that comes out of the synthesis is Aum.
 Like the seven colors of the sun ultimately become white rays, or you can say the golden colored rays.

 There are three Granthis, means the knots: the Brahmagranthi, the Vishnugranthi and the Rudragranthi.

-With Agni, means fire, when the Brahmagranthi meets between the Kundalini, Mooladhara chakra and the Swadhishthana – means Mooladhara chakra, Mooladhara and Swadishthana chakra – then Agni Brahmagranthi is established.
+With Agni, means fire, when the Brahmagranthi meets between the Kundalini, Mooladhara chakra and the Swadishthana – means Mooladhara chakra, Mooladhara and Swadishthana chakra – then Agni Brahmagranthi is established.
 Vishnugranthi when mixes up with the Surya, that is between the Nabhi and the Ruddhaya chakra, Surya Vishnugranthi is established.
 When Vishuddhi and Agnya auras meet, then Chandra Rudragranthi is established.

 Altogether there are fourteen Nadis.
 The names are: Alambusi, Kuhu, Vishvodhari, Varuna, Hastajihva, Yashaswati, Ashvini, Gandhari, Pusha, Shankhini, Saraswati, Ida, Pingala, Sushumna.